 At a recent demonstration in the north of Russia on an old, non-productive well for Lukoil, we pumped approx. 20 tons of chemical reagents continuously into the well over several hours.
 We calculated that some 75 GJ of heat was released, and the chemicals all converted into gases.
 Temperatures quickly reached the target value, slightly above 300°C (600°F), and were maintained at this level, entirely at our control.

-The well produced 695 extra, incremental tons of oil extracted over the next 90 days, resulting in a net profit exceeding USD 1 mil. in the first three months.
+The well produced 695 extra tons of oil over the next 90 days, resulting in a net profit reaching almost USD 1M within one year.
 Two years after treatment, production still remained 30-40% above pre-treatment levels.

 This large-scale demonstration proves that we are able to quickly and safely pump a (practically) unlimited amount of reagents, while fully regulating the process.

 Old, shut-in wells can be re-opened and made productive again.
 The increase in production continues steadily for many months, up to two years, and it continues to be relatively high even when the collector cools down.
 The well is then ready for another EETCT treatment to increase production again.

 Soon we will be ready to demonstrate our technology on your oil field, anywhere in the world.